BOATSHOP CLASSES & WORKSHOPS

 This is your chance to spend a weekend in the Boatshop learning the basics.
 We are offering this course as an opportunity for students to come into the Boatshop and start building foundational knowledge of all things shop—from safety to basic hand tools, power tools, joinery, gluing, clamping, and beyond.
 During the process, students will be able to complete multiple small projects of their choice including great holiday gifts such as cutting boards, toys, trinkets, apple boxes, hand tools, and more!
 This is a great opportunity to develop and refine your skills while working with instructors who are well-versed in woodworking.

 A plethora of materials will be available for students to choose from for their projects.
-Students are welcome to utilize the available tool resources here in the shop or bring along their own if desired.
-Students are asked to provide their own Personal Protective Equipment, including an N95 mask, eye protection, and ear protection.
+Students are welcome to utilize the available tool resources here in the shop or bring along their own, if desired.

 Register Now